Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Evaluation of Methods and Criteria for Unit Testing

-In the row labeled "\#mutations," we have constructed several mutations for each original correct subroutine, including Gate Mutation (GM), Subroutine Mutation (SM)\footnote{SM is only applicable to the subroutines that utilize other subroutines.}, Classical Mutation (CM), and Measurement Mutation (MM), as discussed in Section~\ref{subsec:mutations}.
-Each mutation subroutine used in the evaluation consists of only one mutation, affecting one line of code, and can be successfully compiled.
-We have ensured that the mutations cover all parts of the original subroutine uniformly, with each type of mutation including adding, deleting, and replacing operations.
+In the row labeled "\#mutant subroutines," we have generated several mutant subroutines for each original correct subroutine by using Gate Mutant (GM), Subroutine Mutant (SM)\footnote{SM is only applicable to the subroutines that utilize other subroutines.}, Classical Mutant (CM), and Measurement Mutant (MM) operators, as discussed in Section~\ref{subsec:mutations}.
+Each mutant subroutine used in the evaluation is generated by using only one mutant operator, affecting one line of code, and can be successfully compiled.
+We have ensured that the mutants cover all parts of the original subroutine uniformly, with each type of mutant operator including addition, deletion, and replacement.

-For the evaluation, we have employed random testing, where we randomly generate input cases of specific types for each mutation and check whether the case can trigger errors in the mutation.
+For the evaluation, we have employed random testing, where we randomly generate input test cases of specific types for each mutant subroutine and check whether the test cases can kill the mutant subroutine.
+The \textit{kill rate} is defined as the proportion of the number of test cases that kill the mutant in all test cases.
 We consider three types of input states: classical input (CI), represented as $\left|x\right>$ with a random integer $x$; random two-value superposition input (RTI), represented as $\frac{1}{\sqrt{2}}(\left|x\right>+\left|y\right>)$ with two random integers $x$ and $y$; and complementary superposition input (CSI), represented as $\frac{1}{\sqrt{2}}(\left|x\right>+\left|\bar{x}\right>)$ with a random integer $x$ and its bitwise negation $\bar{x}$.
 To check the output, we use transform-based checking for RTI and CSI of \texttt{QFT}, and the method described in Section~\ref{subsubsec:RelationQS} for CI of \texttt{QFT} and other subroutines.
-For a fair comparison, we perform each transform-based checking only once and record the trigger result directly.
-It is important to note that the trigger rate observed in this evaluation may not reflect the rates encountered in practical testing tasks.
+For a significant comparison, we perform each transform-based checking only once and record the kill result directly.
+It is important to note that the kill rate observed in this evaluation may not reflect the rates encountered in practical testing tasks.
 In practical scenarios, multiple repetitions are often performed to enhance the accuracy of the judgment.
-Additionally, due to the larger input space with increasing scale $n$, we have selected the number of cases for each mutation to be $100n$ to cover a broader range of scenarios adequately.
+Additionally, due to the larger input space with increasing scale $n$, we have selected the number of test cases for each mutant subroutine to be $100n$ to cover a broader range of scenarios adequately.
 This selection is based on empirical grounds.

 We have used the Q\# language and its simulator for our experiments, as (1) our methods and benchmark programs involve variable-scale and classical-quantum-mixed scenarios, and (2) Q\# is a high-level quantum programming language that supports such program patterns.
 The experiments were conducted on a personal computer equipped with an Intel Core i7-1280P CPU and 16 GB RAM.